EnderTurret/TailsLegacy/README.md

 As mentioned earlier, Tails's part system is now completely data-driven.
 For most people, the only change will be that resource packs can now define their own parts/subtypes/textures.
-Currently, this is limited to only adding new textures, as part models can only be defined in code.
-This is a limitation of Minecraft that is likely to disappear in the next few updates.

 There is a guide to creating parts, subtypes, and textures [here](docs/creating_parts.md).